ooyala/remote_http_testing/README.markdown

 Development
 ===========
-When working on this gem, after you've made changes, you can include your modified gem in any app using bundler by using :path in your Gemfile:
+When working on this gem, after you've made changes, you can include your modified gem into any app which uses bundler by adding the `:path` option in your Gemfile:

-    gem "remote_http_testing", :path => "~/path/to/remote_http_testing"
+    gem "remote_http_testing", :path => "~/path/to/remote_http_testing_repo"

 Then run `bundle install` from within your app.
-The installed gem is now symlinked to your working copy.
+The installed gem is now symlinked to your local working copy of the gem.